 The cookies baked up beautifully.
 They are a soft cookie loaded with delicious seasonal flavor.
 I loaded them up with frosting and topped them off with a sprinkle of cinnamon.

 Yum!
-Let me show you how to make them.
+Let me show you how to make these eggnog cookies!

 Here's what you will need:

 1/2 teaspoon ground nutmeg

 1/2 teaspoon ground cinnamon